 The college has no formal reserves policy, but recognises the importance of reserves in the financial stability of an organisation, and ensures there are adequate reserves to support the College's core activities.
-The College currently holds £63,000 in restricted reserves in relation to endowment funds and £191,000 in the revaluation reserve with the remaining £16,666,000 in the income and expenditure account (2018/19: £37,758,000).
-In accordance with the strategic ambition to 'Secure our Future' it is the Corporation's intention to generate annual operating surplus' and associated net positive cash inflow in order to fund re-investment back into the College for the benefit of students, staff and the local community.
+The College currently holds £68,000 in restricted reserves in relation to endowment funds and £184,000 in the revaluation reserve with the remaining £14,067,000 in the income and expenditure account (2019/20: £16,666,000).
+It remains the Corporation's intention to generate net positive cash inflow from operating activities in order to fund reinvestment back into the College for the benefit of students, staff and the local community.